mbarosendal/mbarosendal/README.md

 My name is Michael.
 I'm currently studying Data Science in Denmark, focusing on building a strong programming foundation in C# and the .NET framework.

 - 💡 Interested in full-stack, automation, and getting systems to communicate efficiently
-- 🛠️ Working on smaller pet projects like a wallpaper shuffler, a pomodoro timer and task manager
+- 🛠️ Working on smaller pet projects like a wallpaper shuffler, pomodoro timer and task manager
 - 📚 Specializing in Automation, Scripting, Backend Development and API Design
 - 🎓 Graduating summer 2026